Thomas Allen (baritone): Early years

-Present work
+Later career

-More recently, Allen has performed Eisenstein in Die Fledermaus, Don Alfonso, Ulisse and Don Giovanni at the Bayerische Staatsoper, Don Giovanni at La Scala, Yeletsky (in The Queen of Spades), Sharpless (in Madama Butterfly), and the title role in Sweeney Todd at the Royal Opera House, Eisenstein at the Glyndebourne Festival, Don Alfonso at the Salzburg Easter and Summer Festivals, Forester (The Cunning Little Vixen) at the San Francisco Opera and Beckmesser (in Die Meistersinger von Nürnberg) at the Metropolitan Opera in New York.
+Allen has performed Eisenstein in Die Fledermaus, Don Alfonso, Ulisse and Don Giovanni at the Bayerische Staatsoper, Don Giovanni at La Scala, Yeletsky (in The Queen of Spades), Sharpless (in Madama Butterfly), and the title role in Sweeney Todd at the Royal Opera House, Eisenstein at the Glyndebourne Festival, Don Alfonso at the Salzburg Easter and Summer Festivals, Forester (The Cunning Little Vixen) at the San Francisco Opera and Beckmesser (in Die Meistersinger von Nürnberg) at the Metropolitan Opera in New York.

 Allen also appears in recital in the United Kingdom, throughout Europe, in Australia and America, with his recital repertoire no less extensive than his operatic one; ranging from German Lieder, French songs by Duparc, and English song cycles by Ralph Vaughan Williams to musical numbers by Rodgers and Hammerstein, Jerome Kern and Cole Porter.
 He has also recorded oratorio and choral works such as Brahms' Ein deutsches Requiem, Handel's Saul, and Orff's Carmina Burana.
 The greatest part of his repertoire has been extensively recorded with such distinguished conductors as Sir Georg Solti, James Levine, Sir Neville Marriner, Sir Bernard Haitink, Sir Simon Rattle, Wolfgang Sawallisch and Riccardo Muti.

 In 1989, he was made a Commander of the Order of the British Empire (CBE).
 In 1999, he was knighted.
 Both awards were for his services to opera.
 In 1998 he was named a member of the Royal Opera's Opera Advisory Board, the first time a singer had been given such an appointment.

-Allen's first book, Foreign Parts–A Singer's Journal was published in 1993.
+Allen's first book, Foreign Parts – A Singer's Journal was published in 1993.
 In November 2002, he directed for the first time in Britten's Albert Herring at the Royal College of Music.
 Other directorial credits include Mozart's Così fan tutte and Don Giovanni (for Samling, of which he is the patron) at Sage Gateshead.
 In 2006, he made his American directorial debut with a production of Mozart's The Marriage of Figaro for Arizona Opera.
 In 2007, he directed a new production of The Barber of Seville for Scottish Opera.
 He has directed a new production of The Marriage of Figaro for the company which premiered in Glasgow in October 2010.
 He also performed as the Narrator/Dr. Pangloss in the 2005 concert of Leonard Bernstein's Candide at Avery Fisher Hall at Lincoln Center, New York City.